Skip to content

 Description

-This small, curious and fun looking loveseat features a Freijo wood structure, tubular metal legs painted in black and ecological leather upholstery.
-This type of organic shape was part of the Organic design trend happening in Latin America in the fifties, also followed by known designers like Jose Zanine Caldas and Giuseppe Scapinelli.
+This small, curious and fun looking loveseat feature a tubular metal legs painted in black with an ultra soft white and grey melange boucle This type of organic shape was part of the Organic design trend happening in Latin America in the fifties, also followed by known designers like Jose Zanine Caldas and Giuseppe Scapinelli.

 A showstopper not only has awesome design but perfect size for small, medium size apartments as is only 55" long.